Forbidden Arc Editor

 Defining Forbidden Arcs prevents BayesiaLab’s learning algorithms from adding such arcs to the network during the structural learning process.

-You can define the Forbidden Arcs in the Forbidden Arc Editor.
-You can access the Forbidden Arc Editor in three ways:
+You can define the Forbidden Arcs in the Forbidden Arc Editor, which you can access in three ways:

-• Right-click on the background of the Graph Panel to bring up the Contextual Menu, then select Edit Forbidden Arcs
+Main Menu > Edit > Edit Forbidden Arcs - Right-click on the background of the Graph Panel to bring up the Context Menu, then select

 The Forbidden Arc Editor features five buttons: